The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Discussion

 Considering the sensitivity of all models on the emission-weighted properties of the gas along the LoS, it is possible that a model cannot infer the temperatures of the less luminous gas contributing to the distribution because of a lack of counts.

 In \autoref{fig:counts} we examine this hypothesis by comparing each model inference on the temperature and Fe abundance as a function of the number of counts.
 It is evident from the distribution of our clusters that the rejected \texttt{bvlognorm} best-fits tend to have systematically lower counts than the accepted ones, but the count distributions of the two populations have a significant overlap.
-We note that the same behaviour holds for the accepted and rejected best-fits of the other spectral emission models.
+We note that the same behaviour holds for the accepted and rejected best-fits of the other spectral-emission models.

 To understand the extent that exposure time may have on the rejection of our best-fits, we repeat the X-ray spectra mocking and analysis for the rejected clusters by increasing the exposure time to 300~ks, instead of the fiducial 100~ks adopted throughout.
-For the case of the \texttt{bvlognrom} model (which returns the largest success rate), we find that 54 per cent of the clusters that have been previously rejected turn out to have a valid fit with an increased exposure (not shown).
+For the case of the \texttt{bvlognrom} model (which returns the largest success rate), we find that 55 per cent of the clusters that have been previously rejected turn out to have a valid fit with an increased exposure (not shown).
 This confirms the hypothesis that the rejection of a spectral fit for the fainter clusters in our sample is due to available exposure time.

 However, this is not just a cluster-mass effect, as in fact there still remains a population of systems for which the best-fit is still rejected, even though their inferences on the emission-weighted mean temperature and Fe abundance are comparable with the rest of the sample.
-We find (although do not show) that clusters that are rejected even for a three-time longer exposure are metal poor, with the majority of the emission-weighted mass in the ICM having an Fe abundance of $\sim$0.25~Solar -- such average spans between 0.15 and 0.9~Solar across the whole TNG-Cluster systems, e.g. \autoref{fig:Fe_inf}, bottom left panel.
+We find (although do not show) that clusters that are rejected even for a three-time longer exposure are either metal poor, with the majority of the emission-weighted mass in the ICM having an Fe abundance of $\sim$0.25~Solar, or deviate heavily from a Log-Normal distribution, with a significant amount of sub-keV gas.
+We note that such cases appear as almost separate populations, without any apparent correlation with halo mass (\autoref{fig:Fe_inf}, bottom left panel).